ganesh250684/TerraformAI-Docs/samples/gcp_ai_report.md

 ### Key Changes Overview

-1. **New Firewall Rule**: A new firewall rule is being created to allow SSH access from a specific range.
+1. **New Firewall Rule**: A new firewall rule is being created to allow SSH access from a specific source range.

-2. **Subnetwork Update**: An existing private subnetwork is being updated to include new secondary IP ranges.
+2. **Subnetwork Update**: An existing private subnetwork is being updated to include additional secondary IP ranges.

-3. **GKE Cluster Replacement**: The Google Kubernetes Engine (GKE) cluster is being replaced due to configuration changes that require a new instance.
+3. **GKE Cluster Replacement**: The primary GKE cluster is being replaced to enable new features and configurations.

-4. **Database Instance Update**: The SQL database instance is being updated to enhance its performance tier and enable backup configurations.
+4. **Database Instance Update**: The SQL database instance is being updated to enhance performance and enable insights.

-5. **New Read-Only User**: A new read-only user is being created for the SQL database instance.
+5. **New Readonly User**: A new readonly user is being created for database access.

-6. **Destruction of Legacy Topic**: A legacy Pub/Sub topic is being destroyed as part of the cleanup process.

 ## 🔍 Detailed Changes

 ### 1. ✅ google_compute_firewall - Allow SSH from Bastion

 - **Resource**: `google_compute_firewall.ssh`
 - **Action**: ADD
 - **Risk Level**: 🟢 LOW